rihalvnium76/andoridQAGame/README.md

 # andoridQAGame
-Low technical works
+Low technical work

-If you can't understand the notes, you can use the translator.
+TIPS: If you can't understand the notes, you can use the translator.